-Input Purchasing Plan Template (Word)DOWNLOAD FILE
+Input Purchasing Plan Template (Word)DOWNLOAD

 Input purchasing starts with your farm’s cropping plan.
 These crop plans look at acres, yield goals, nutrient needs, and pest concerns.
 Most importantly, they help define what products you will need to buy.
 An input purchasing plan takes your crop plan and adapts it into an efficient buying strategy to secure products at affordable costs.

 Borrowing concepts from grain marketing, input purchasing focuses on being intentional and pro-active about buying decisions.
 Decisions include prioritizing use of on-farm storage, inputs with higher purchase amounts, potential supply risks and alternative product options.
 Most importantly, these plans help maximize available cash as you review buying opportunities.